RibozymeR/Thirscript/README.md

 # Thirscript
 The Thirscript Programming Language.

-A dynamically-typed concatenative prototype-based language.
+A dynamically-typed concatenative prototype-based language with the additional design goal of having a simple grammar.